benmoran56/esper/README.rst

                 pos.x += vel.x
                 pos.y += vel.y

-Here you can see the standard usage of the world.get_components method.
-This allows efficient iteration over all Entities that contain both a Velocity and Position Component.
-You also get a reference to the Entity ID for the current pair of Velocity/Position Components if you should need it.
+In the above code, you can see the standard usage of the World.get_components() method.
+This method allows efficient iteration over all Entities that contain the specified Component types.
+You also get a reference to the Entity ID for the current pair of Velocity/Position Components, in case you should need it.
+For example, you may have a Processor that will delete certain Entites.
+You could add these Entity IDs to a list, and call the *self.world.delete_entity()* method on them after you're done iterating over the Components.

 4) Usage